 Malibu is a personal productivity assistant that provides peripheral access to and awareness of activities, tasks, social-bookmarks, and feeds to assist knowledge workers in their activity-centric work.
 This project was logical continuation of my work on Activity Explorer.
 In the context of Malibu I also started some explorative machine-learning projects on automatically prioritizing activities, sensing a users activity and recommending related resources based on a user’s context.

-I designed and built Activity Explorer (AE) as part of my work on new Instant Collaboration techniques in the context of the Reinventing Email projects in Cambridge.
 Activity Explorer is a novel hybrid productivity application that combines informal, ad hoc communication with formal, more structured collaboration tools.
 The two key ingredients of Activity Explorer are Live Shared Objects and Activities.
 Live shared objects provide a seamless user experience between synchronous and asynchronous collaboration.
 The basic idea behind Activities and Activity-Centric Collaboration is simple: Reorganize collaboration to reflect the work being done, rather than the technologies that support the work.
 An activity can be considered a logical unit of work that incorporates all the tools and resources to get the job done.
 Representing an activity explicitly aids knowledge workers in capturing and rapidly switching work contexts.
 I had been working on AE for more than three years as inventor and architect.
 AE went rapidly through several iterations from research prototype to product including several formal evaluations.
-AE has provided the foundation and seed for IBM’s next generation of activity-centric collaboration products.
+AE has provided the foundation and seed for IBM’s Activity content type in IBM Connections.

 As a post-doc at IBM T.J.
 Watson Research in Hawthorne, NY, I worked closely with a team at Boeing Mathematics and Computing Technology and Georgia Institute of Technology, on a system called TeamSpace, which captures and provides access to virtual meetings.
 Unlike VCR-like recordings of meetings, this system provides a fully indexed record of a meeting.
 The record is a visualized timeline of the meeting based on user interactions with objects such as agendas, action items, presentations, and bookmarks.
 The system helps relate knowledge from past meetings to current team activities.
 For example, a team member can create an action item, create a meeting to work on the action item with the group, and then save the action item at the end of the meeting, making the item available for other meetings.